2013 Auburn Tigers football team: Florida Atlantic

-Arkansas
+At Arkansas

 Auburn came to Fayetteville with their first AP Top 10 ranking since 2010.
 Their opponent was Arkansas, who was on a five-game losing streak.
 Tre Mason earned SEC Offensive Player of the Week honors for his performance, which consisted of 32 carries for 168 yards and four touchdowns.
-Arkansas never lead during that game, as Auburn lead 14-3 at halftime and cruised to a 35-17 win.
+Arkansas never led during that game, as Auburn lead 14–3 at halftime and cruised to a 35–17 win.
 Referee Matt Loeffler got hurt late in the game, so Ken Williamson took over for the rest of the game.

 Tennessee

-After being ranked in the AP Top 10 the previous week, Auburn finally got into the BCS Top 10 after a 35-17 win over Arkansas.
+After being ranked in the AP Top 10 the previous week, Auburn finally got into the BCS Top 10 after a 35–17 win over Arkansas.
 Their next contest was a trip to Tennessee.
-After a shaky 1st quarter, which was tied 6-6 at the end, Auburn dominated the last 3 quarters of the game, outscoring Tennessee 49-17 in that period.
+After a shaky 1st quarter, which was tied 6–6 at the end, Auburn dominated the last 3 quarters of the game, outscoring Tennessee 49–17 the rest of the way.
 The final score was Auburn 55, Tennessee 23.

-Georgia
+No. 25 Georgia

 The #7 Auburn Tigers hosted the #25 Georgia Bulldogs in Auburn.
 Auburn led 37–17 in the 4th quarter, but Georgia quarterback Aaron Murray led the Bulldogs to three straight touchdowns to take the lead 38–37 with less than 2 minutes to go.
 On 4th and 18, Auburn quarterback Nick Marshall, who was a defensive back for Georgia during the 2011 season, threw a Hail Mary pass, which was tipped by Georgia safety Josh Harvey-Clemons, right into the hands of Auburn sophomore wide receiver Ricardo Louis, scoring the game-winning touchdown with 25 seconds to go.
 Auburn's defense then held off Murray's late rally to win the game, 43–38.

 Rod Bramblett, radio personality and voice of the Auburn Tigers, made the following call:

 "Here's your ballgame.
 Nick Marshall stands in, steps up.
 Gonna throw down field just a home run ball and, uh, it is tip upped—and Louis caught it on the deflection!
 Louis is gonna score!
 Louis is gonna score!
 Louis is gonna score!
 Touchdown Auburn!
 Touchdown Auburn!
 A miracle in Jordan–Hare!
 A miracle in Jordan–Hare!
 73 yards!
 And the Tigers with 25 seconds to go lead 43 to 38!"